 Agoraphobia.
 Agoraphobia is characterized by the avoidance of places or situations in which it is thought there is no escape.

 Generalized Anxiety Disorder.
 Generalized Anxiety Disorder, or GAD, is characterized by excessive anxiety and worry, even though there is little or no reason for it.
-In GAD, the anxiety is severe enough to affect the individual’s ability to function in daily life.
+In GAD, anxiety is severe enough to affect the individual’s ability to function in daily life.
 People with GAD often recognize that their anxiety is more intense than the situation warrants but have difficulty controlling their feelings.
 This anxiety is usually accompanied by symptoms like fatigue, sleeplessness, headache, muscle tension, sweating, shortness of breath, and irritability.

 TREATMENT FOR ANXIETY IN PANAMA CITY BEACH

 JourneyPure Emerald Coast is an addiction treatment provider has helped many people in the Panama City Beach area addicted to prescription drugs overcome their prescription drug addiction and any co-occurring disorders, such as anxiety disorders.
-We have the staff and resources to give you or your loved one the best shot at a long-term recovery.
+We have the staff and resources to give you or your loved one the best shot at long-term recovery.

-We take a comprehensive and holistic approach, including medical intervention and cognitive behavioral therapy as well as holistic services like experiential therapies.
+At our anxiety treatment program in Panama City Beach, FL we take a comprehensive and holistic approach, including medical intervention and cognitive behavioral therapy as well as holistic services like experiential therapies.
 This approach has successfully helped prescription drug abusers go on to live happy and productive lives.